One for the man who answered the call.

 One for the memories;

-And one more, one more until this war is won.
+One more, one more until this war is won.

 One for the ultimate sacrifice,